 They will also be rated at least 600V as marked on the probe for general measurement below that voltage.
 Special high-voltage probes are used for measuring higher voltages, but it’s unlikely that the average ham will need to do so.

-You may come across some old and/or cheap test leads which have no rating, no shrouded plugs, and no finger safety rings.
+You may come across some old and/or cheap test leads which have no rating, no shrouded plugs, and no finger safety guards.
 These should be avoided due to increased risk of shock when measuring hazardous voltages.

 The second safety consideration involving test leads is to not blindly trust them.
 Unreliable connections within the test probe set frequently occur.
 So if you are using a meter to verify that no hazardous voltage exists, it will read 0V with defective (open) test probe.
 Best practice is to test the meter and probe on a known voltage to make sure it indicates correctly immediately before doing a hazardous voltage safety check.
 At least perform a quick continuity verification of the leads by touching the probe tips together on resistance setting before switching the meter back to voltage.